dejwk/roo_display/README.md

 ![img3](doc/images/img3.png)

-To overwrite the previous content without flicker, you can tell the drawing context to always fill the entire bounding rectangle, as returned by `drawable.extents()`.
-You can do so by setting 'fill mode' to 'rectangle' (rather than the default, 'visible'):
+Often, you need to overwrite previous content.
+In order to do so without flicker (which would have occured if you simply cleared the background), you can tell the drawing context to fill the entire extents rectangle, returned by `object.extents()`, when drawing an `object`.
+You can do so by setting `fill mode` to `FILL_MODE_RECTANGLE` (replacing the default, `FILL_MODE_VISIBLE`):

 ```cpp
 /// ...